 Kate Lobrano House

-Your vacation or day trip will likely send you downtown to historic Bay Saint Louis for shopping in this “Mayberry by the Sea.”
-Bay Saint Louis has been called one of the “Coolest Small Towns in America” (Budget Travel Magazine 2013) and one of the “Top 10 Small Beach Towns in America” (Coastal Living Magazine 2010).
+Your vacation or day trip will likely send you downtown to historic Bay St. Louis for shopping in this “Mayberry by the Sea.”
+Bay St. Louis has been called one of the “Coolest Small Towns in America” (Budget Travel Magazine 2013) and one of the “Top 10 Small Beach Towns in America” (Coastal Living Magazine 2010).
 Search for quaint antiques, cool collectibles, or a unique work of art to accentuate your home.
 The downtown has subtle sophistication that’s culturally refreshing.
 Discover your family’s next heirloom off the beaten path far away from the big city stores.